Napuu/digitraffic-ais-capture/README.md

 # digitraffic-ais-capture

 Capture Digitraffic AIS messages of all ships available from Digitraffic API.

-1. `pip3 install paho-mqtt`
+Do not insert values where sog = 0.
+Also max one mmsi per 15s is picked up.

-2. `python3 listener.py`
+1. `podman build -t ais-listener .`

-Data is written to a single file `digitraffic_ais_raw`.
+2. `podman run -v $PWD/example.db:/app/example.db -e DB_LOCATION=/app/example.db -it ais-listener`

-Each row at file represents a single GeoJSON Point Feature.
-Also known as *GeoJSONSeq*.
+Data is written to a single SQLite defined by `DB_LOCATION`.